Battle of Kumsong

 The Battle of Kumsong, also known as the Jincheng Campaign (金城战役 (Jīn Chéng Zhàn Yì)), was one of the last battles of the Korean War.
 During the ceasefire negotiations seeking to end the Korean War, the United Nations Command (UNC) and Chinese and North Korean forces were unable to agree on the issue of prisoner repatriation.
 South Korean President Syngman Rhee, who refused to sign the armistice, released 27,000 North Korean prisoners who refused repatriation.
 This action caused an outrage among the Chinese and North Korean commands and threatened to derail the ongoing negotiations.
-As a result, the Chinese decided to launch an offensive aimed at the Kumsong salient.
+As a result, the Chinese and KPA decided to launch an offensive aimed at the Kumsong salient.
 This would be the last large-scale Chinese offensive of the war, scoring a victory over the UNC forces.

 Background

 The Chinese People's Volunteer Army (PVA) and the Korean People's Army (KPA) objective was the bulge in the U.S. Eighth Army lines that began roughly about 3 mi northeast of Kumhwa, extended northeast to the hills south of Kumsong, leveled off to the east for about 10 mi, then dipped to the southeast for some 13 mi to the village of Mundung-ni, northwest of Heartbreak Ridge.
 Since the terrain was very rough, ranging from hills 400 to 600 meters high in the west to somewhat over 1,000 meters at the eastern end of the bulge, the Republic of Korea Army (ROK) troops defending the sector had great difficulty in maintaining lateral lines of communication.
 Five ROK divisions manned positions in the bulge, with the ROK Capital Division of the U.S. IX Corps on the left flank, the 6th, 8th and 5th Infantry Divisions of the ROK II Corps in the center, and the ROK 20th Infantry Division of the U.S. X Corps on the right.
 The ROK 3rd Infantry Division was II Corps reserve.
 Facing the ROK forces were three PVA armies.
 During the early days of June they had brought in the 68th Army and placed it between the 60th and 67th Armies.
 In addition, the Chinese had strengthened the 60th Army by attaching to it the 33rd Division.
 Thus, the PVA had available for the attack on the bulge four new divisions that had been training on a similar type of terrain in the rear.